femtomc/Jaynes.jl/docs/src/contextual_DSLs.md

 ---

-As an example of this idea, here's a small functional core which prevents the use of mutation on mutable structures or key-accessed collections.
+As an example of this idea, here's a small functional core which performs runtime checks to prevent the use of mutation on mutable structures or key-accessed collections:

 ```julia
 ctx = DomainCtx(metadata = Language(BaseLang()))